KatemaNL/flask_kickstart_skeleton/README.md

 - Rendering a static page from a (static) HTML template.
 URL: http://127.0.0.1:5000/ Configured in the function `static_page()` in `myapp/views.py`

 ## Dynamic page with table
 - Rendering a dynamic page with python data transformed into HTML.
 URL: http://127.0.0.1:5000/dynamic_table_page

+## Configuration
+- The app can be configured from the conf/myapp.ini file.
+- The config can be used throughout the app by importing the config object: `from conf.config import config` and accessing its values: `config.getboolean(section='settings_group1', option='group1_option1')`
+- The current settings can be viewed from: http://127.0.0.1:5000/config